franko/gsl-shell/doc/user-manual/bsplines.rst

      -- we calculate the simulated data
      x, y = matrix.new(n, 1, xsmp), matrix.new(n, 1, |i| f(xsmp(i)))

-     -- we add a gaussian noise and calculate weights r = rng.new()
+     -- we add a Gaussian noise and calculate weights r = rng.new()
      w = matrix.new(n, 1)
      for i=1,n do